 Let us be companions on this journey together.

 As you peruse these pages, perhaps you will feel something calling to the deepest part of your heart.

 Join weekly guided meditation sessions with time for questions and sharing.
 All our practices are inspired by and infused with Jewish spiritual wisdom, and are free and open to all.

 For me teaching is an invitation.
 I’m just the guide on the journey offering others the opportunity to travel with me.
 I know that on the path together, we will both learn something important.
-Current classes include Life, it’s Complicated, The Soul of Torah – Hasidic Commentaries on the Weekly Torah Portion, and more.
+Current classes include Life, it’s Complicated, The Soul of Torah – Hasidic Commentaries, and more.

 One way to nurture the sacred aspects of life and to affirm and deepen one’s spiritual life is though Spiritual Direction.
 Also known as Spiritual Companioning, this is a practice in which one person accompanies another in the discovery of the presence of the Divine and in deepening the holy dimensions of their lives.

 I come from a long line of rabbis.